Unusual Options Activity Insight: Intel | Benzinga

 Unusual Options Activity Insight: Intel

-On Monday, shares of Intel (NASDAQ:INTC) saw unusual options activity.
-After the option alert, the stock price moved up to $54.21.
+Intel (NASDAQ:INTC) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $54 following the option alert.

 - Sentiment: BEARISH